ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/pregnancies/concept_model.rst

   Scenarios subject to change, but will follow similar structure

-  Note that while IFA must be included in the model for baseline calibration, it has been deficided that it will *not* be included as an intervention to include in the optimization process.
+  Note that while IFA must be included in the model for baseline calibration, it will *not* be included as a scale-up intervention to include in the optimization process.
 Therefore, we will not "zero" out IFA coverage in the "zero coverage" scenario and we will not scale-up IFA coverage to its maximum value independently.
-IFA coverage may only remain at its baseline coverage level *or* be upgraded to MMS or BEP.
+IFA coverage may only remain at its baseline coverage level *or* be reduced to zero when it is replaced with MMS or BEP.

 .. list-table:: Scenarios
   :header-rows: 1